atsoc1993/On-Chain-Petitions-AVM/README.md

   *Note: Should you make any changes to the contract do not forget to use `algokit compile py contractFileName.py --output-arc56` and `algokitgen-py -a contractFileName.arc56.json -o contract_client.py`*

 ## Step 3 (Initialize Petition Details):
-- Set petition details via file 1_ , currently they are defaulted to 'All future funding MUST go to condiments ONLY'
+- Set petition details via file 1_ , currently they are defaulted to 'All future funding MUST go to condiments ONLY'.
+Petition details cannot be changed once they are set.
 ![image](https://github.com/user-attachments/assets/9648adc8-54f3-40ad-9617-5cc8bb6e9bd5)

 ## Step 4 (Gather Signatures):